-But what about the speed limit of the Universe?
+But what about the speed limit of the Universe that we mentioned earlier!?
 There have been theories that wormholes may be portals to other universes, with completely separate spacetimes.
-Just like in black holes, matter that enters a wormhole would leave for another ‘closed universe’, with backward travel from them also likely6.
+Just as in black holes, all matter that enters a wormhole would leave for another ‘closed universe’, with backward travel from the other side a possibility6!

 Whether or not these conjectures will ever be explored, we will probably never know in our lifetime.
 This is a journey which started 13.8 billion years ago, and it is a testament to human endeavor how much we have learned in the relatively short amount of time that we have been a part of it.